wallarm/product-documentation/docs/2.14/glossary-en.md

 # Glossary

-## Vulnerability
-A vulnerability is an error made due to negligence or inadequate information when building or implementing a web application that can lead to an information security risk.

-The information security risks are:

-* Unauthorized data access; for example, access to read and modify user data.
-* Denial of service.
-* Data corruption and other.

-A vulnerability is not a characteristic of the Internet.
-A vulnerability is a characteristic of your system.
-Whether or not you have vulnerabilities does not depend on your Internet traffic.
-The Internet traffic, however, can be used to detect the vulnerabilities, which is what Wallarm does, among other functions.

 ## Hit

-A hit is a malicious request detected and possibly blocked by WAF node depending on [filtering mode configuration](admin-en/configure-wallarm-mode.md).
+A hit is a serialized malicious request (original malicious request and metadata added by the WAF node).
 For example:

 ![!Hit example](images/glossary/hit-example.png)

 ## Attack

-An attack is a collection of similar hits that target the same end-point using the same attack vector and come from the same or different IP addresses.
-An attack can include a single hit or multiple hits.
+An attack is a single hit or multiple hits that have the same attack type, parameter with the attack vector, and the address they are sent to.
+Hits may come from the same or different IP addresses and have different value of the attack vector within one attack type.

 An example of an attack including a single hit: